Business Continuity Roadmap - 6 steps to business continuity plan development, deployment & maintenance

 When disaster strikes an overarching approach to gaining command and control of the situation is required.
 This is normally undertaken by a group of senior management who will be in place to gain an initial understanding of the impact of the incident, whether it requires the invocation of business continuity arrangements and the management of external and internal communications.

-Phase 5.
-Develop & Deploy Business Continuity Awareness & Assurance Programmes
+Developing a Business Continuity Plan Phase 5: Develop & Deploy Awareness & Assurance Programmes

 When you have developed each part of your overall business continuity plan, it's important that you preserve all of your hard work.
 The business continuity assurance programme sets out a series of tasks to be performed at regular intervals to ensure that your business continuity plan remains fit for purpose.
 The business continuity awareness programme is an educational resource that should be deployed throughout the wider organisation, informing them of what they need to know and what they should do during a major incident.

-Phase 6.
-Develop & Deploy Business Continuity Awareness & Assurance Programmes
+Developing a Business Continuity Plan Phase 6.
+Develop & Deploy Business Continuity Testing Programme

 The last of the phases of business continuity planning are focussed on ensuring that the plan remains fit for purpose.
 The only way to do this is by testing the plan.
 There are many ways options to do this ranging from a basic walkthrough to a comprehensive "dress rehearsal".
 Follow the links for more information on types of business continuity testing